dsyu-pixar/OpenUSD-dsyu/pxr/usd/usdProc/userDoc/overview.md

 # Overview

-UsdProc allows users to more effectively handle cases when a prim is more easily defined by a procedure rather than a static asset.
+UsdProc allows users to effectively handle cases when a prim is more easily defined by a procedure rather than a static asset.
 In simpler terms, this API allows a user to send descriptive inputs into another system to generate a prim at runtime.

 (usdProc_working_with_proc)=
 ## Working With Proc

 Common use-cases for utilizing UsdProc are:
 - To create many scattered objects based on a description, instead of defining all objects individually
-    - For Example: Trees, Rocks, etc
+    - For example: Trees, Rocks, etc.
 - To create structured geometry from a list of params
-    - For Example: Stairs, Roads, Buildings, etc
+    - For example: Stairs, Roads, Buildings, etc.

+Some tradeoffs should be considered when using `UsdProc` or procedurals in general.
+Procedurals offer flexibility to generate the geometry at the last minute, incorporating up-to-date attributes from the rest of the scene, but come at the cost of increasing the scene load time.

 (usdProc_example)=
 ### Example